rocky-linux/documentation/docs/books/nvchad/nvchad_ui/builtin_plugins.md

     - [NvChad/nvim-colorizer.lua](https://github.com/NvChad/nvim-colorizer.lua) - Another plugin written by the developers of NvChad.
 It is specifically a high-performance highlighter.

-    - [kyazdani42/nvim-web-devicons](https://github.com/kyazdani42/nvim-web-devicons) - Adds icons (requires one of the Nerd Fonts) to file types and folders in our IDE.
-This allows us to visually identify file types in our File Explorer, to speed up operations.
+    - [kyazdani42/nvim-web-devicons](https://github.com/kyazdani42/nvim-web-devicons)—This adds icons (requires one of the Nerd Fonts) to file types and folders in our IDE.
+This allows us to visually identify file types in our File Explorer, speeding up operations.

-    - [lukas-reineke/indent-blankline.nvim](https://github.com/lukas-reineke/indent-blankline.nvim) - Provides guides to better identify indentation in the document, allowing sub-routines and nested commands to be easily recognized.
+    - [lukas-reineke/indent-blankline.nvim](https://github.com/lukas-reineke/indent-blankline.nvim) - Provides guides to identify indentation in the document better, allowing sub-routines and nested commands to be easily recognized.

     - [kyazdani42/nvim-tree.lua](https://github.com/kyazdani42/nvim-tree.lua) - A File Explorer for Neovim that allows the most common operations on files (copy, paste, etc.), has integration with Git, identifies files with different icons, and other features.
 Most importantly, it updates automatically (this is very useful when you work with Git repositories).